 What is an SUV?

-SUV or Sports Utility Vehicle is a vehicle similar to a station wagon or estate car equipped with a four-wheel drive that can be used for off-road activities.
-During recent years, even terms like Jeep and Land-Rover have been replaced by the term SUV.
+SUV or Sports Utility Vehicle is a vehicle similar to a station wagon or estate car equipped with a four-wheel-drive that can be used for off-road activities.
+In recent years, even terms like Jeep and Land-Rover have been replaced by the term SUV.
 We’ve already covered the differences between SUVs and Jeeps in the past.

 In some countries, and especially in the United States, SUVs are not classified as cars.
 They are part of the light trucks category.
 There have always been discussions about SUVs and whether they should be considered a car or a light-truck.

 No wonder!
 Many SUVs are built on a light-truck chassis.
 Nevertheless, they are used by lots of families and are considered perfect for a family vehicle role.
-Moreover, even though they are designed for driving on rough terrains, most SUV owners use their vehicles for daily commute.
-SUVs are just perfect and can be used on and off road.
+Moreover, even though they are designed for driving on rough terrains, most SUV owners use their vehicles for the daily commute.
+SUVs are just perfect and can be used on and off-road.

 Now let’s find out who buys or drives them, and why they are so popular in the US.